marcospmuniz/react-redux/README.md

 ## Installing this project

-Download or clone this repository, access the project directory in your local<br>
-machine with your terminal and run:
+Download or clone this repository, access the project directory in your local machine with your terminal and run:

 ### `yarn` or `npm install`